 Using a steel body and face insert from the same steel gives it a thin face and helps to improve distance.
 The 7-iron uses 1025 carbon steel for its body with the 8-iron again changing things up and using the 1025 carbon steel for both body and face.
 These slight differences through each one mean you get a unique swing every time and an instant feeling that Titleist knows how to make an iron.

-- Distance Has a Whole New Look: Look down and you'll see a...
+- Look down and you’ll see a player-preferred shape that inspires...

 Although the AP1 and AP2 have been around for years in the Titleist range, golfers seemed to have a hard time deciding which one they preferred.
 That’s when the AP3 came along and changed everything.
 These irons are inbetween of their two popular models and many believe they look and perform better than the rest.